 At first orders, the black and grey versions will be available, with Samsung to announce when the silver will go on sale soon.

 However other regions are getting gold and blue, and the UK may well see these colours later too.
+Also see: Samsung Pay is now available in the UK!

 What models are available?